CEODemitri/giant-musuem/README.md

 - build the landing page ui in figma, more museumy
 - complete a next tutorial and have a list of ideas to enhance this project using next
+- get to a place where this app is a completed web page